-Reinterpreting the data using the earthquake-induced surging model of this paper, what Laabs and his team identified was the date of the Bonneville Flood.
-The northern lateral moraine boulders the team tested are about 15-20m above the Bonneville highstand shore and would have been swept up in the maelstrom of the surge (see Figure 5).
+Reinterpreting the data using the earthquake-induced surging model of this paper, what the Laabs' team identified was the date of the Bonneville Flood.
+The northern lateral moraine boulders the team tested are about 15-20m above the Bonneville high stand shore and would have been swept up in the maelstrom of the surge (see Figure 5).
 That surge would have rolled and sandblasted the glacial boulders in the area, essentially resetting the isotope timestamp on the surfaces.

 The 17.4kya (17.3kya) dating of those boulders puts the surge in the same time frame as the Bonneville Flood dating by others of 17.4kya based on features in Idaho and using earlier calibrations of TCN (Janecke and Oaks, 2011).
-Godsey reported the end of the Bonneville highstand at 17.5kya based on a calendar equivalent of 14C dating (Godsey, et al., 2005).
+Godsey reported the end of the Bonneville high stand at 17.5kya based on a calendar equivalent of 14C dating (Godsey, et al., 2005).
 In his work on Lake Bonneville sediments, Benson determined that the Bonneville Flood occurred before 17.0kya (Benson, et al., 2011).

-There is a 'catch-22' in all of this.
+There is a 'catch 22' in all of this.
 Cosmogenic nuclide dating requires calibration against a standard time reference of a well-documented event, and the Bonneville Flood has been used as just such a reference standard in this region.
-In this paper, the 17.4kya (TCN) date will be assumed the most accurate date for the Bonneville Flood, with the understanding that as the science advances, dating estimates will continue to be refined.
-Cause and effect relationships are more important in establishing relative dates.
-In this paper, TCN and 14C data will be used as supporting data or placeholders with the realization that they are approximations.
+In this paper the 17.4kya (TCN) date will be assumed the most accurate date for the Bonneville Flood, with the understanding that as the science advances, dating estimates will continue to be refined.
+In this paper, cause and effect relationships will be used to determine relative dates; TCN and 14C data will be used as supporting data or placeholders with the realization that they are approximations.